TULiberalArts/Philosophy/pages/next-stops.md

 # meta-data variables
 title: Next Stops
 description: >-
-  Philosophy majors are successful in whatever career they choose.
-Critical thinking and problem-solving skills are useful in every profession.
+  Learn what your possibilities are with a degree in Philosophy from Temple University’s College of Liberal Arts.
+Read up on where our alumni have landed, study abroad opportunities, and famous individuals with philosophy degrees.
+View our deadlines and transfer opportunities, visit us, and apply!
-keywords: 'Famous Philosophy Majors, careers for philosophy majors, alumni apply, transfer, visit'
+keywords: 'Famous Philosophy Majors, careers for philosophy majors, alumni, apply, transfer, visit'
 # custom variables
 sidebar: false
 ---